awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-groups.md

-# Task 2: Create User Groups<a name="setup-create-users-nonadmin-groups"></a>
+# Task 2: Create user groups<a name="setup-create-users-nonadmin-groups"></a>

 You can create a user group for each policy and assign users to a group rather than attaching individual policies to each user\.

 You can create multiple user groups with different permission sets by omitting recommended or optional policies\.
 You can also create custom IAM policies to grant any combination of permissions for a user\.
-For example, you can grant a user group permission to use only the Session Manager capability in Systems Manager, as described in [Control User Session Access to Instances](session-manager-getting-started-restrict-access.md)\.
+For example, you can grant a user group permission to use only the Session Manager capability in Systems Manager, as described in [Control user session access to instances](session-manager-getting-started-restrict-access.md)\.

-For additional examples of custom IAM policies for Systems Manager, see [Customer Managed Policy Examples](security_iam_id-based-policy-examples.md#customer-managed-policies)\.
+For additional examples of custom IAM policies for Systems Manager, see [Customer managed policy examples](security_iam_id-based-policy-examples.md#customer-managed-policies)\.

-For comprehensive information about using IAM policies for Systems Manager access, see [Identity and Access Management for AWS Systems Manager](security-iam.md)\.
+For comprehensive information about using IAM policies for Systems Manager access, see [Identity and access management for AWS Systems Manager](security-iam.md)\.

 **To create a user group**